Shirley Geok-lin Lim

 Shirley Geok-lin Lim (born 1944) is an American writer of poetry, fiction, and criticism.
 She was both the first woman and the first Asian person to be awarded Commonwealth Poetry Prize for her first poetry collection, Crossing The Peninsula, which she published in 1980.
 In 1997, she received the American Book Award for her memoir, Among the White Moon Faces.
+In 2020, she received a Lifetime Achievement Award from the Feminist Press at CUNY.

 Biography

 Lim was born in the state capital of Malacca City and lived with her five brothers, but was abandoned by her mother during childhood.

 Her first poem was published in the Malacca Times when she was ten and by the age of eleven, she had decided that she wanted to become a poet.

 Lim had her early education at Infant Jesus Convent under the then British colonial education system.
 She won a federal scholarship to the University of Malaya, where she earned a B.A. first class honors degree in English.
 In 1969, at the age of twenty-four, she entered graduate school at Brandeis University in Waltham, Massachusetts under a Fulbright scholarship, and received a PhD in English and American Literature in 1973.